bbinto/working-with-bb/Barbara's Operating System.md

     * [$40 Prio exercise](https://docs.google.com/spreadsheets/d/1SPPSsxhsUJUbiAdJfezXtOydVFYxwvqXiA_XriGvcaI/edit#gid=1559938549)
     * Don't forget about bugs, tech debt etc; please make sure to allocated time, and if needed, use the sheet to prioritize ruthlesly [RICE](https://docs.google.com/spreadsheets/d/17_PnuXIKeUv2FDk2l-GaBv07d9bmG6FV/edit?usp=sharing&ouid=106870703922353692262&rtpof=true&sd=true) for bugs
     * Throuhout the quarter/year, I ask you to be pro-active and show motivation for your product area, I invite you to constantly ask yourself; what needs to be changed, can be done better?
 How can we do things better?

+## Closing

+This is an ambitious, ever evolving document, rather snapshot, of how I like to work as a leader, empowering teams to build the best products while being the most motivated possible with the most empathic and honest relationships amongst their peers.

+If you have read until now, I assume you are interested in working with me, or collaborating or giving me feedback on above.
+I'm excited for any comment.